Honed Absolute Black Granite

-When it gets wet, or a color-enhancing sealer is applied, then it is black just like when polished, but not a shiny finish.
+When it gets wet, or a color-enhancing sealer is applied, then it is black just like when polished, except not a shiny finish.

 I'm not a physicist, but the deeper color is due to the way it reflects light when polished or wet.
-So, any liquid on a honed "black" (actually gray) granite counter top surface, will turn it black.... but not "stain".
+Any liquid can darken

 These are temporary surface stains.
 This most commonly occurs with fingerprints